 Not only is natural gas generally more affordable than electric hot water, it’s also better value than LPG.
 Unlike electricity, gas rates don’t change at peak times of day either.
-The average family in metro Victoria could actually save around $495, just by switching over from electric hot water and cooking, to natural gas hot water and cooking.
+The average family in metro Victoria could actually save on their running costs, just by switching over from electric hot water and cooking, to natural gas hot water and cooking.

 According to Jon Palfrey, training manager at Rheem Australia, natural gas water heaters are a popular choice for plumbers and their customers because of ‘their high efficiency, ease of maintenance and quick recovery that ensures good hot water delivery performance’.

 What’s the difference between storage and continuous hot water systems?

 In most cases, storage gas hot water systems are fast to heat up, heating water in an insulated tank ready to use when it’s needed – even if there’s an unexpected power outage.
 ‘These systems are generally more suited to households that use multiple hot water outlets simultaneously, as they are able to supply several outlets (showers and taps) without a significant loss in hot water delivery pressure,’ Palfrey explains.

 Continuous flow systems only heat water as it passes through a heat exchanger when the tap is in use and they also don’t rely on a pilot light, making them extremely cost effective.
 According to Palfrey, they can supply hot water continuously and very efficiently, ensuring there’s hot water for the whole family.
 In addition, temperature controllers can be a handy added extra feature of these systems.
 They allow you to set the temperature you desire – a great safety feature if you have kids.
 In particular, continuous flow systems and the sun make a perfect match as they can be used as a ‘solar booster’ to increase the water temperature on days of lower solar gain, without relying on electricity.

 How do I choose the best natural gas hot water system for my needs?